Robin Hood (De Koven opera)

-Robin Hood is a comic opera by Reginald De Koven (music), Harry B. Smith (lyrics) and Clement Scott (lyrics of "Oh Promise Me").
-The story is based on the Robin Hood legend, during the reign of King Richard I (1189-1199 AD).
-The opera was composed in Chicago, Illinois during the winter of 1888-1889.
+Robin Hood is a comic opera with music by Reginald De Koven and a libretto by Harry B. Smith.
+The story is based on the Robin Hood legend, during the reign of King Richard I (1189–1199 AD).

-The opera was first performed at the Chicago Opera House on 9 June 1890.
-It was produced by the Boston Ideal Opera Company, also known as the Bostonians.
-The opera opened in New York at the Standard Theatre on September 22, 1891 and was produced in London at the Prince of Wales Theatre in 1891 with a new title, Maid Marian.
+The opera premiered at the Chicago Opera House in June 1890 (produced by the Boston Ideal Opera Company) and opened on Broadway in September 1891.
+It played at London's Prince of Wales Theatre in 1891 under the title Maid Marian.
+It was revived on Broadway in 1900, 1902, 1912, 1918, 1929, 1932 and 1944.

+History

+Robin Hood was composed in Chicago, Illinois, during the winter of 1888–1889.
+It premiered at the Chicago Opera House on June 9, 1890.
+It was performed by the Boston Ideal Opera Company, also known as the Bostonians, with the original cast consisting of Edwin Hoff as Robin Hood, Henry Clay Barnabee as the Sheriff of Nottingham, Marie Stone as Lady Marian, Peter Lang as Sir Guy of Gisborne, W. H. MacDonald as Little John, George Frothingham as Friar Tuck, Jessie Bartlett Davis as both Allan-A-Dale and Dame Durden, Eugene Cowles as Will Scarlet, and Carlotta Maconda as Annabel.

+The production traveled to New York where it opened on Broadway at the Standard Theatre on September 22, 1891.
+The Broadway cast was the same as in Chicago, except that Tom Karl played Robin, and Caroline Hamilton was Marian.
+Davis was unhappy with her role and demanded that De Koven provide her with a new song during the Broadway run.
+De Koven gave her a song he had written several years earlier, "Oh Promise Me" (with lyrics by Clement Scott), which had already been interpolated into the London production.
+It became the Broadway show's hit musical number.

+Prior to the Broadway opening, the opera was staged in London for the first time at the Prince of Wales Theatre in 1891 under the title Maid Marian, starring Hayden Coffin as Robin.

 It was revived at the Knickerbocker Theater on Broadway on April 30, 1900.
 Other Broadway revivals were in 1902 at the Academy of Music, in 1912 at New Amsterdam Theatre with Walter Hyde in the title role, in 1918 at the Park Theatre, in 1929 at the Casino Theatre and Jolson's 59th Street Theatre, in 1932 at Erlanger's Theatre, and in 1944 at the Adelphi Theatre.

 In 2004 Ohio Light Opera produced the opera based on a new critical edition of the opera that it commissioned from Quade Winter, based on the composer's original manuscripts in the Library of Congress.
 A complete CD recording was issued by Albany Records.